darthj/exercises_for_programmers/determining_compound_interest/README.md

 Write a program to compute the value of an investment compounded over time.
 The program should ask for the starting amount, the number of years to invest, the interest rate, and the number of periods per year to compound.

         Nouns:
+            value of investment
+            principal amount
+            rate of interest
+            number of years
+            number of periods

         Verbs:
+            compute
+            prompt
+            display

 #### Formula: